racket/racket/racket/src/mac/README.txt

 3rd-party native libraries that are needed for Racket libraries

-In addition, the `racket/gui' library uses MMTabBarView (64-bit OS X 10.10 and later) and/or PSMTabBarControl (all other OS versions) on Mac OS X.
+In addition, the `racket/gui' library uses MMTabBarView (64-bit Mac OS 10.10 and later) and/or PSMTabBarControl (all other OS versions) on Mac OS.

 MMTabBarView
 ------------